SoftwareTestingFast/Assignment-3/README.md

 SQL Injections, Command Injections, and Server-Side Injections are some instances of malicious assaults, according to OWASP.

+## Fortify

+Static application security testing (SAST) is performed by Fortify Static Code Analyzer, which analyses both binary and source code for security vulnerabilities.
+SCA discovers the fundamental causes of security vulnerabilities, correlates the results, and prioritises them.

+## Capabilities

+Flexible Deployment
+Industry-leading SAST solution that can be deployed on-premises, in the cloud, or as AppSec-as-a-Service.

+Enterprise Scaling
+Scale your SAST scans up and down dynamically to match the changing demands of the CI/CD workflow.

+SAST Speed vs. Depth
+With Audit Assistant, you can regulate the speed and accuracy of SAST by adjusting the depth of the scan and eliminating false positives.

 # LINTER

 In a nutshell, a linter is a tool that can assist you improve your code.
 The notion of a linter is not exclusive